idkwhatitshouldbeman/Notebookr_2/replit.md

 ### AI System
 - **Four-Phase AI Workflow:** Plan → Execute → Review → Post-Process.
-    - **Planning:** Uses 4-checkpoint pattern matching (FORMAT, LENGTH, SCOPE, AUDIENCE) to evaluate user instructions.
-If AT LEAST 3 of 4 checkpoints present → proceed to execution.
-If fewer than 3 → ask clarifying questions.
-Expanded keyword recognition includes "paper/essay/report" (FORMAT), "10 page/5 pages" (LENGTH), "on cats/about dogs" (SCOPE), "AP/college/high school" (AUDIENCE).
+    - **Planning:** Uses conversational approach to deeply understand user intent.
+AI acts like a helpful friend, asking open-ended questions about goals, context, audience, and requirements.
+Supports multi-turn conversations with follow-up questions until it has crystal clear understanding.
+Only proceeds to execution when confident about user's vision.
 Extracts variables (topic, length, tone, criteria) and creates document plan with meaningful section names and tasks.
     - **Execution:** Processes one task per call, generating/updating sections with 2-5 paragraphs minimum.
 Each chapter has descriptive names (not "Body" or "Introduction").
 Safety guards ensure tasks array always exists, with fallback generation from requiredSections.
     - **Review:** Evaluates content quality and completeness.
     - **Post-Process:** Transparently checks and fixes content to avoid AI detection patterns, enhancing human-like qualities.